 - A shot of cherry liqueur or kirsch (optional, I didn’t use)

 * Don’t have buttermilk?
-It’s easy to make your own – just stir 1 tbsp white vinegar into 1 cup milk.
+It’s easy to make your own – just stir 1 tbsp white vinegar or 1 tbsp lemon juice into 1 cup milk, and leave to one side for 5 minutes to thicken.
 That’s it!

-- Preheat oven to 180° fan.
+- Preheat oven to 180°C fan.
 Grease and line the bases of two 20.5cm cake pans.

 - In a medium bowl, mix together the eggs, vanilla essence, oil, buttermilk (*or homemade version), and water.
 Add the water slowly to avoid scrambling the eggs!
 Beat the mixture until smooth.